-- The first step in the process is to address and resolve the dispute with the person involved through discussion.
+- 1. The first step in the process is to address and resolve the dispute with the person involved through discussion.
 A student with a grievance or complaint needs to raise their concerns as soon as possible in order to assure that a settlement is made in a timely fashion.
-If the dispute cannot be resolved at this level, students are encouraged to address the issue verbally with Director of Education, or the Director of Nursing (for students enrolled in nursing courses). - 2.
-If the dispute cannot be resolved through addressing Director of Education, or the Director of Nursing (for students enrolled in nursing courses) the second step is to appeal in writing to the Campus President.
+If the dispute cannot be resolved at this level, students are encouraged to address the issue verbally with the Dean of Education, or the Dean of Nursing (for students enrolled in nursing courses). - 2 If the dispute cannot be resolved through addressing the Dean of Education, or the Dean of Nursing (for students enrolled in nursing courses) the second step is to appeal in writing to the Campus President.
 The written complaint must be submitted within seven calendar days of the incident or notification of termination.
-The appeal document should include a description of the disputed items, the date or dates when the issue arose, the reason why the student is appealing the decision and the steps the student has taken to resolve to dispute to date.
-When submitting an appeal, the student should include as much factual evidence as possible, such as evidence of extenuating circumstances.

-The Campus President will oversee the gathering of additional data about the issue or incident as necessary.
-Then Campus President will then convene the Campus Appeals Committee which will consist of the Campus President and the heads of the departments to meet with the student if requested and/or otherwise assess and develop a resolution to the complaint.

-A response from the Appeals Committee must be provided to the student within seven calendar days.
-All decisions will be provided in writing and delivered to the student in person if the student is on campus or to the student's mailing address of record with acknowledgement of receipt required.

-3. If the dispute has not been resolved or if the student is still unsatisfied with the response in Step 2, the student may take a third step and file the appeal to the Regional Vice President of Education Affiliates.
+The appeal document should include a description of the disputed items, the date or dates when the issue arose, the reason why the student is appealing the decision and the steps the student has taken to resolve the dispute to date.
+When submitting an appeal, the student should include as much factual evidence as possible, such as evidence of extenuating circumstances. - The Campus President will oversee the gathering of additional data about the issue or incident as necessary.
+The Campus President will then convene the Campus Appeals Committee which will consist of the Campus President and other appropriate personnel as designated by the Campus President to meet with the student if requested and/or otherwise assess and develop a resolution to the complaint. - A response from the Appeals Committee must be provided to the student within seven calendar days.
+All decisions will be provided in writing and delivered to the student in person if the student is on campus, or to the student's e-mail address of record, or to the student's mailing address of record with acknowledgement of receipt required. - 3.
+If the dispute has not been resolved or if the student is still unsatisfied with the response in Step 2, the student may take a third step and file the appeal to the Regional Vice President of Education Affiliates.
 This appeal must also be in writing and must be received in the corporate office (5026-D Campbell Boulevard, Baltimore, Maryland 21236) within seven calendar days of being notified of the Campus Appeals Committee's decision.
 The Regional Vice President will conduct his or her own investigation of the issue and will respond to the student within seven calendar days of receiving the escalated complaint.
-All decisions will be provided in writing and delivered to the student in person if the student is on campus or to the student's mailing address of record with acknowledgement of receipt required.
+All decisions will be provided in writing and delivered to the student in person if the student is on campus, or to the student's e-mail address of record, or to the student's mailing address of record with acknowledgement of receipt required.